cmip6moap/cmip6moap.github.io/resources.md

 permalink: /resources/
 ---

+## Getting set up

-#### [Running a Hackathon on JASMIN]({% link resources/hackathons-on-JASMIN.md %}) – a guide to running an event on the JASMIN data analysis facility
+#### [Creating an account on JASMIN]({% link resources/creating-JASMIN-account.md %}) – a guide to creating an account on JASMIN for our hackathon

-> This guide is based on the experiences of the University of Bristol in organising a CMIP6 Hackathon in association with the Met Office Academic Partners.
-It describes how we used the JASMIN platform, the decisions we took and why, and advice for others running similar events.
+> You can take part in the hackathon **whether or not** you have your own JASMIN account.
+This guide shows you how to make your own account, if you want one.

+## Tutorial notebooks

 #### [Setting up a python environment on JASMIN]({% link resources/create-environment.md %}) – a guide to setting up a custom python environment on JASMIN using conda